edrys-org/edrys/docs/Deployment.md

 - `address`: defines hostname and port the server will listen on, eg.
   `localhost:8000`
 - `secret`: some string that will be used for as a private key behind the scenes.
-Make up a long strong password
+Make up a long strong password (must be specified for proper security)
 - `config-class-creators-csv`: a list of emails that can create new classes (defaults to `*` for anyone)
 - `serve-path`: file path to where static files will be served (defaults to